 Try experimenting with different search terms until you feel you have gathered enough of them.
 Once you have a collection of terms, you can send them all to the PPC Keyword Tool.

-(Note: the direct export from Keyword Magic to PPC Keyword tool is available only for paid SEMrush accounts)
+(Note: direct export from Keyword Magic to the PPC Keyword tool, local search volume, competitive density, and CPC data are only available for paid SEMrush accounts)

 The PPC Keyword tool will help you: